 Food prepared in a blender can have a different texture but provides better consistency than a food processor.
 However, with some blenders having weaker motors, they can leave some chunky at the bottom of the jar.

-Each machine has its own set of benefits and drawbacks and is best suited to some blending tasks.
-I list down a few examples of frequent blending jobs depending on the machine’s structure and function.
+Each machine has its benefits and drawbacks and is best suited to some blending tasks.
+I list a few examples of frequent blending jobs depending on the machine’s structure and function.

 Blender is suitable for handling the following job: